 A Kyoto tour in northern Kyoto would typically include Sakyo-ku, Kita-ku, and Ukyo-ku.
 This area contains a large number of important religious complexes, some of them listed as UNESCO World Heritage Sites.
-The most famous Kyoto tour attractions in this area are selected are Kinkakuji Temple, Ginkakuji Temple, and Ryoanji Temple.
+The most famous tour attractions in this area are Kinkakuji Temple, Ginkakuji Temple, and Ryoanji Temple.

-However, tourist attractions for a Northern Kyoto tour are somewhat scattered and distant from each other so visitors with enough time on their hands will be rewarded by also exploring Daitokuji Temple and Enryakuji Temple (on Mount Hiei), two of Japan's most impressive temple complexes, and the Shugaku-in Imperial Villa, which impresses with one of the greatest masterpieces of Japanese gardening.
+However, tourist attractions for the Northern part of the city are somewhat scattered and distant from each other so visitors with enough time on their hands will be rewarded by also exploring Daitokuji Temple and Enryakuji Temple (on Mount Hiei), two of Japan's most impressive temple complexes, and the Shugaku-in Imperial Villa, which impresses with one of the greatest masterpieces of Japanese gardening.

 Shimogamo and Kamigamo Shrines host the Aoi Matsuri on the 15th of May, one of the big three in Kyoto's top festivals.
 Other places of note for a northern Kyoto tour are Kozanji Temple, a quiet, modest hillside retreat, famous for its tea garden, the oldest in Japan.
 Japan's first manga was drawn here in the 12th century, namely the Choju-giga scrolls.

-For a Kyoto tour in the south we look down to the wards of Fushimi, Minami, Yamashina, and Shimogyo-ku.
+For a tour in southern Kyoto we look down to the wards of Fushimi, Minami, Yamashina, and Shimogyo-ku.
 Southern Kyoto attractions always include Fushimi Inari Shrine, made famous in the film "Memoirs of a Geisha".
-Dedicated to Inari, the Shinto god of cereals, Fushimi Inari Shrine is the head shrine (taisha) for 40,000 Inari shrines across Japan.
-Stretching 230 meters up the hill behind it are hundreds of bright red torii (gates).
-A visitor could easily spend several hours walking up the hillside, taking in the beautiful views of the city of Kyoto and walking through the torii, which appear luminescent in the late afternoon sun.
-Countless stone foxes, also referred to as Inari, are also dotted along the path.
+Dedicated to Inari, the Shinto god of rice and cereals, Fushimi Inari Shrine is the head shrine (taisha) for 40,000 Inari shrines across Japan.
+Stretching 230 meters up the hill behind it are thousands of bright red torii (gates).
+A visitor could easily spend several hours walking up the hillside, taking in the beautiful views of the city and walking through the torii, which appear luminescent in the late afternoon sun.
+Countless stone foxes, also referred to as Inari, are dotted along the path.

 Further south, and to the east brings us to the city of Uji, just outside the Kyoto city limits.
 Uji is well known for the famous Tales of Genji, as well as Byodoin Temple, which is illustrated on Japan’s 10 yen coin.
 Byodoin is a striking example of Buddhist Pure Land (Jodo) architecture.
 Together with its garden, the temple represents the Pure Land Paradise and was quite influential on later temple constructions.
 Byodoin was originally built in 998 as a countryside retreat for the powerful politician Fujiwara no Michinaga, not as a temple.